 Don Ygnacio Martinez, the early 19th century commandante of the Presidio of San Francisco, received a 17,000-acre land grant from the Mexican government in 1824 that first brought him to the Alhambra Valley.
-In 1829, he received a land grant to Rancho El Pinole on the southern bank of the Carquinez Strait, and it is from this particular grant that the City later rose.
 The City was named after Martinez in 1849.

 From a trading post in 1849 to incorporation in 1876, Martinez was a gold rush and shipping boomtown.
 Early settlers of the county bought, sold, and shipped their goods here.
-One of them also created the popular drink known as the "Martini" (click here for the Martini Story).
+One of them created the popular drink known as the "Martini" (Martini Story).

-The Martinez Museum, a project of the Martinez Historical Society, is housed in a Victorian cottage built in 1890 and features artifacts, documents, maps and photographs of the City and its history.
-Included is a fine research library with census and other records on microfilm.
-All of the county history books are in the library and researchers are invited to make use of them.
+The Martinez Museum, a project of the Martinez Historical Society, is housed in a Victorian cottage built in 1890 and features artifacts, documents, City maps and photographs.

-Today, Martinez is a city with a strong sense of its history and a keen appreciation for the families that are its future.
-More than a dozen parks and plenty of open space are located within its twelve square mile area.
-The waterfront now features a fine marina and related activities, such as, fishing, hiking trails, world class bocce ball courts and tournament-style baseball and softball fields.
-Youth programs and historical museums thrive here, along with the businesses that make this city a hub of activity.
+Martinez is a city with more than a dozen parks and plenty of open space located within its thirteen square mile area.
+The waterfront features a marina and hiking trails, world class bocce ball courts and baseball and softball fields.

 John Muir a Brief Biography | Sierra Club